 On April 4, 2017, the Company entered into an agreement with a firm to provide management and general business consulting services.
-The term of the agreement is 24 months, and the firm will be compensated via the issuance of 1,000,000 shares of common stock.
+The term of the agreement is 24 months, and the firm will be compensated via the issuance of 1,000,000 shares of common stock at a price of \$.21 per share.
 The shares will be expensed ratably over the term of the agreement.

-On January 18, 2018, the Company entered into an agreement for corporate communications counsel.
+On January 18, 2018, the Company entered into an agreement for corporate communications services.
 The agreement is for an initial period of six months with a monthly fee of \$5,000.
 Should the Company raise \$2,000,000 or more, the monthly fee increases to \$7,500 per month.
-The Company will issue 1,000,000 shares of common stock per this agreement.
-They have not yet been issued as of the date of this report.
+The Company will also issue 1,000,000 shares of common stock per this agreement.
+These shares have not yet been issued as of the date of this report.

-On March 16, 2018, the Company entered into an Advisor Agreement with a third party (the "Advisor"), and David Drake ("Drake"), a well-known consultant to the cryptocurrency industry.
-Under the terms of the Agreement, Drake was appointed to the Company's Advisory Board and Drake and the Advisor agreed to assist the Company in the implementation and execution of its cryptocurrency business model, including initiation of its mining business and recommending to the Company potential acquisitions and joint ventures in this sector.
+On March 16, 2018, the Company entered into an Advisor Agreement (the "Advisor Agreement) with a third party (the "Advisor"), and David Drake ("Drake"), a consultant to the cryptocurrency industry.
+Under the terms of the Advisor Agreement, Drake was appointed to the Company's Advisory Board and Drake and the Advisor agreed to assist the Company in the implementation and execution of its cryptocurrency business model, including initiation of its mining business and recommending to the Company potential acquisitions and joint ventures in this sector.
 Drake is required to devote at least three business days per month to assisting the Company.
 The Company agreed to issue the Advisor 6,666,666 shares of common stock valued at \$0.03 per share, which shares shall vest quarterly over a 12-month period subject to the Advisor Agreement not having been terminated as of each applicable vesting date.
 The Company also issued the Advisor 6,666,666 3-year warrants, with the same vesting period, exercisable at \$0.05 per share.
-The Company agreed to pay the Advisor a royalty from revenues received from its mining of cryptocurrency with the royalties decreasing over a five-year period.
+The Company agreed to pay the Advisor a royalty from net revenues received from its mining of cryptocurrency with the royalties decreasing over a five-year period.
 Finally, the Company agreed to reimburse the Advisor \$5,000 a month for the services of an engineer to operate the Company's cryptocurrency mining business.
+On November 15, 2018, we provided the other parties to the Advisory Agreement with notice that we intend to terminate the Advisory Agreement effective December 15, 2018.